 With layers and tiers around, the next big thing was how do we structure them what are the ideal dependencies to have across these layers, so that we can manage change better?
 Many architecture styles showed up as recommended practice most notably Hexagonal (ports and adapters) architecture and Onion architecture.
 These styles were aimed to support development approaches like Domain Driven Design (DDD), Test Driven Development (TDD), and Behavior Driven Development (BDD).
 Themes behind these styles and approaches were to isolate the business logic, the core of your system from everything else.
 Not having your business dependent on UI, database, Web Services, etc. allows for more participation of business teams, simplifies change management, minimizes dependencies, and make the software easily testable.

 Next challenge was scale.
-As compute became cheaper, technology became a way of life causing disruption challenging the status quo of established players across industries.
+As compute became cheaper, technology became a way of life causing disruption and challenging the status quo of established players across industries.
 The problems are different, we are no longer talking of apps that are internal to an organization or mainframes where users are ok with longer wait times.
 We are talking of global user base with sub second response time.
 Simpler approach to scale was better hardware (scale up) or more hardware (scale out).
 Better hardware is simple but expensive and more hardware is affordable but complex.
-More hardware meant your app would run on multiple machines, and the user data would be distributed across these machines.
-This leads us to famous CAP (Consistency, Availability and Partition tolerance) theorem.
+More hardware meant your app would run on multiple machines.
+That’s great for stateless compute but not so for storage where the data now would be distributed across machines.
+This distribution leads us to famous CAP (Consistency, Availability and Partition tolerance) theorem.
 While there are many articles on CAP, essentially it boils down to – network partitions are unavoidable and we have to accept them.
 This is going to require is to choose between availability and consistency.
 You can choose to be available and return stale data to be eventually consistent or you can choose to be strongly consistent and give up on availability (i.e. returning error for the missing data – e.g. you are trying to read from a different node than where you wrote your data).
 Traditional Database servers are consistent and available (CA) with no tolerance for partition (active DB server catering to all requests).
 Then there are NoSQL databases with master slave relationship, configurable to support strong consistency or eventual consistency.

 Apart from scale challenges, today’s technology systems have to often deal with contention.
 E.g. selecting an airline seat, or a high discount product that everyone wants to buy on a Black Friday.
 As multitude of users are trying to get access to the same piece of data, it leads to contention.
 Scaling can’t solve this contention, it can only make it more worse (imagine having multiple records of the same product inventory within your system).
 This led to specific architecture styles like CQRS (Command Query Responsibility Segregation) & Event Sourcing.
 CQRS in its simple terms is about separating writes (command) from reads (query).
 With writes and reads having separate stores and model both can be optimally designed.
 Write stores in such scenarios typically use Event Sourcing to capture entity state for each transaction.
 Those transactions are then played back to the read store to make write and read eventually consistent.
 This model of being eventually consistent would have some implications and needs to be worked with business to keep the customer experience intact.
 E.g. Banana Republic recently allowed me to order an item.
 They took my money and later during fulfillment they realized they were out of stock (that is when things became eventually consistent).
 Now they refunded my money, sent me a sorry email and allowed me 10% discount on my next purchase to value me as a customer.
 As you would see CQRS and Event Sourcing come with their own set of tradeoffs.
 They should be used wisely for specific scenarios rather than an overarching style.